Back to Blog

 Step 1: Upgrade Your Hosting

 If your Time to First Byte (TTFB) is over 600ms, hosting is your bottleneck.
+Nothing else matters until this is fixed.

-Cheap shared hosting: $3-10/month, TTFB often 1-2 seconds
+Cheap shared hosting: $3–$10/month, TTFB often 1–2 seconds

-Quality managed hosting: $20-50/month, TTFB under 300ms
+Quality managed hosting: $35–$50/month entry plans, TTFB under 300ms

 Recommended hosts: